Submissions for Issue 3 are now open and will close on Friday 13 September 2019 at 11:59pm AEST.

 Submissions are open to all multilingual people living in Australia regardless of visa status or citizenship.
 Multilingual Australians living abroad are also welcome to contribute.

-We particularly want work from Indigenous writers and writers from marginalised and minoritised communities.
+We particularly want work from Indigenous writers and writers from under-represented, marginalised and minoritised communities.

 Once you have read the submission guidelines below, please send your cover letter, submission, and, if possible, an audio recording to: submissions [@] australianmultilingualwriting.org (take out the spaces and square brackets).